cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigations/index.md

 </Aside>

+Cloudflare provides protection against DDoS L7 attacks through several mitigation systems and rules.
+Some of these rules are available in the DDoS L7 Attack Mitigation Managed Ruleset.
+This Managed Ruleset is enabled by default for all customers, regardless of their Cloudflare plan, and provides protection against a broad range of DDoS attack vectors.

-The DDoS L7 Attack Mitigation Managed Ruleset allows you to have more control over a subset of Cloudflare's mitigation rules.
-You can configure the performed action when an attack is detected and the sensitivity of attack detection mechanisms.
-This Managed Ruleset also provides additional information in the Firewall dashboard on the types of attacks detected for a specific zone.
+Depending on your Cloudflare plan, you may be able to adjust the behavior of the rules in the Managed Ruleset using overrides.
+You can change the performed action when an attack is detected and the sensitivity of attack detection mechanisms.

+The Managed Ruleset also provides additional information in the Firewall dashboard on the types of attacks detected for a specific zone.
-By default, Cloudflare mitigation systems and the WAF will apply the actions from this Managed Ruleset for all customers, regardless of plan level.
-However, only certain customers may override the rules in the Managed Ruleset.

 ## Available actions